abpio/abp-commercial-docs/en/why/why-abp-io-platform.md

 ---

-### End to end %100 working working website
+### End to end %100 working website

 Once you generate an ABP project, you will have a %100 full-stack working website.

 ### Stay up to date

-We regularly update all components to the latest.
+We regularly update all components to the latest versions.
 ABP project pulls down packages from NPM and NuGet.
 Hence you can instantly be able to get new fresh content, bug fixes and features as we ship them out.

-### Popular
+### Big community

 Currently ABP Framework has 5K stars on GitHub.
 1.006.173 total downloads on NuGet.
 1.078 downloads per day.
+There's a great community behind the open-source framework.
+The community is impactful and it's at the center of how we innovate and build a better project.
+The big community help us connect with others, allows you to get new ideas, learn other's experiences and it provides solidarity.
+It is effective in maturing the product.

 ### Pre-implemented best practises